maroskukan/jq-cookbook/README.md

 ```bash
 curl https://www.rijksmuseum.nl/api/nl/collection?key=[api-key]&involvedMaker=Rembrandt+van+Rijn
 ```

-Generates the following answer, which I have stripped for brevity.
+Generates the following answer, which I have stripped for brevity and formated it for easier interpretation.
 ```json
 {
   "elapsedMilliseconds": 0,